 For most traders entering Alpha Futures for the first time, 50K is the right size.
 The monthly subscription is lowest, the contract limit is enough for typical retail strategies, and the MLL distance gives meaningful buffer to manage normal session-level drawdowns.
 Move to 100K only after demonstrating profitability on 50K and feeling the contract limit as a real constraint.

-From the Paul-tested perspective, 50K is the size where Alpha Futures becomes most accessible.
+From the personally tested perspective, 50K is the size where Alpha Futures becomes most accessible.
 Multiple evaluations passed and multiple funded accounts traded over 15 months delivered cumulative payouts in the $8K range, with the 50K size carrying a meaningful share of that experience.
 The combination of cost, contract room, and MLL distance is well-tuned.

 Edge cases on the 50K

-Switching from Standard to Advanced mid-account
+Switching from Premium to Advanced mid-account

 Running 50K alongside a 150K